Marketing is simple, but that doesn’t mean that it is easy.

 So how do you know if your marketing efforts are really working?

-Which means that you have to look beyond sales as the gauge of your marketing.
+This means that you have to look beyond sales as the gauge of your marketing.
 I know that sounds like a true marketer that says that he cares more about marketing stats then actual business acquired.
 However many times, it is true.

 Here are some formulas that help you understand if your marketing is working.